-- Maintaining a records management system for case reports. (a) - 1.
-The records management system should include a process for numbering, identifying, tracking and retrieving case reports. - Entering case report information into the records management system. (b) - Modification of case reports shall only be made when authorized by a supervisor.
-1.
+- (a) Maintaining a records management system for case reports. - 1.
+The records management system should include a process for numbering, identifying, tracking and retrieving case reports. - (b) Entering case report information into the records management system. - 1.
+Modification of case reports shall only be made when authorized by a supervisor.